mf-android/YDemo/README.md

 There is a window to verify.
 You need to enter a verification code.

-Please send the random code on the window to the discussion group, and we will give you the corresponding verification code
+Please send the random code on the window to the discussion group, and we will give you the corresponding verification code.